Frequency (TV series): Episodes

-On May 13, 2017, The CW released an epilogue to the series to provide closure after its cancellation.
+On May 13, 2017, The CW released an epilogue to the series to provide closure after its cancellation, in which the radio is fixed and Frank and Raimy confirm that the Nightingale died in prison.
+Raimy also reveals the date of Frank's car accident to him before the radio fizzles out.
+Raimy frantically continues to try to call out to her father on the radio until you hear her father's voice from behind her say: "I got it kiddo."
+She turns around to see her father there in person and they embrace.

 Broadcast

 Netflix acquired the exclusive broadcast rights to Frequency in the United Kingdom, Ireland, India, Canada and Oceania, adding new episodes to its platform less than a day after their original U.S. broadcast.

 Reception

 Critical response

 Frequency has received generally positive reviews from critics.
 Review aggregator Rotten Tomatoes gives the series a score of 75% based on 24 reviews.
 The consensus says, "Frequency's confusing timeline and somewhat familiar dramatic framework are offset by solid acting and an intriguingly loaded premise."
 On Metacritic, the show has a weighted average of 64/100 based on 21 reviews, indicating "generally favorable reviews".